 - Repel You are forced to take 3 steps directly away from the source of this effect.
-If you cannot do so without endangering yourself (rather than your character), you should move as far as you safely can, then take a Stun effect. - Attract You are forced to take 3 steps directly toward the source of this effect.
 If you cannot do so without endangering yourself (rather than your character), you should move as far as you safely can, then take a Stun effect.
+Repel effects also work on bodies in bleedout or death count, but not on objects. - Attract You are forced to take 3 steps directly toward the source of this effect.
+If you cannot do so without endangering yourself (rather than your character), you should move as far as you safely can, then take a Stun effect.
+Attract effects also work on bodies in bleedout or death count, but not on objects.